jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/2-the-three-levels-of-conformance.md

 ## Aiming Higher

-Adding techniques at a higher conformance level can be useful, but here are some concerns and questions to ask about such an effort:
+Adding techniques at a higher conformance level can be useful, but here are some questions to ask before engaging in such an effort:
-- Identify how much effort is required to add a success criteria at Level AAA
+- How much effort is required to add a success criteria at Level AAA?
-- Can more be accomplished by ensuring there is a greater converage of Level AA success criteria rahter than trying to incorporate a few Level AAA success criteria techniques?
+- Can more be accomplished by ensuring there is a greater converage of Level AA success criteria rather than trying to incorporate a few Level AAA success criteria techniques?

 ## Summary